OluwadareLab/CBCR/README.md

 * **Arguments**: <br />
 	-input: A string for the path of the input file <br />
-	-learning_rate: The learning rate of the algorithm.
-A value between 0 and 1 is recommeneded.<br />
+	-learning_rate: The learning rate of the algorithm [Recommended value: .2].<br />
 	 -conversion: Vector or scalar.
 The factor(s) used to convert IF to distance, distance = 1/(IF^factor).
-When a vector is used, a structure is generated at every conversion factor and the value which maximizes the distance Spearman correlation coefficient is selected as the representitve structure. <br />
+When a vector is used, a structure is generated at every conversion factor in the vector and the value which maximizes the distance Spearman correlation coefficient is selected as the representitve structure.
+For example, if the input is [.1, .2, .3], then CBCR generates a structure for each value and selects whichever one that maximizes dSCC as the representitave structure.
+A vector input is recommended for a thorough search. <br />
-	-max_iter_0:  The maximum total number of iterations over all sub-curricula combined. <br />
+	-max_iter_0:  The maximum total number of iterations over all sub-curricula combined.
+This value should be smaller for smaller inputs, and larger for larger inputs.
+A value of 1,000 was used for the 1Mb and 500Kb, and 10,000 for the 250Kb and 100Kb resolutions in this study on the GM12878 input data <br />
-	-max_iter_1: The maximum total number of iterations over the final training of CBCR if early convergence is met. <br />
+	-max_iter_1: The maximum total number of iterations over the final training of CBCR if early convergence is met.
+A value of 500 was used for the 1Mb and 500Kb, and a value of 1,000 was used for the 250Kb and 100Kb resolutions in this study on the GM12878 input data. <br />
 	-verbose: Integer.
 Controls the output of CBCR in the console.
 A value of 0 will display only the current curricula.
 A value of 1 will display the current curricula and each iteration with the corresponding loss, and value for alpha and beta.
 A value of 2 will display the outputs of verbose = 1 and a plot that displays the evolution of the chromosome as training progresses.
 Note that this option will slow down CBCR.<br />

 **6. Output:**